SalehNawar/Projects/Graphics and Computer Vision/README.md

 # Task 2
   a matlab application that demonstrates computer vision.
 The application is of a Tunnel monitiering system.
-  To run please the following script using Matlab
+  To test it,  please run the following script using Matlab

 ```
   task2.m